 You might want to consider these aspects first.
-But if you are unsure which LEDs are suitable for you, SimplyLED’s experienced customer service team are available to offer you advice and guidance.
+But if you are unsure which LED light bulbs are suitable for you, SimplyLED’s experienced customer service team are available to offer you advice and guidance.

-All LED bulbs require a ‘driver’ (a special type of transformer) to work properly.
-Mains voltage LEDs (such as GU10 and B22 bulbs) have the driver built in to the bulb.
-MR16 and other 12V bulbs use an external driver.
+Mains voltage LED light bulbs (such as GU10, B22 and E27 bulbs) have a built-in driver and can simply be swapped out with your regular bulbs.
+However, some other bulbs, such as MR16 and other 12V bulbs, require the use of an external 12V driver.
 If you are replacing existing incandescent 12V bulbs you will need to replace the transformer with a special LED driver.

 Wattage and power

-You can’t compare the wattage of LED and other types of bulbs directly – that’s because LEDs use a lot less electricity.
+You can’t compare the wattage of LED and other types of bulbs directly – that’s because LED light bulbs use a lot less electricity.
 You need to compare the approximate ‘equivalent incandescent wattage’ quoted on the bulb’s packaging.

 You may also find the light output of bulbs quoted in Lumens, although this can be misleading as manufacturers don’t always measure this in a consistent way.
 If you have an existing 50 W GU10 halogen bulb, you can also choose to replace it with a cheaper, less bright bulb.

 Size and base fitting

 LED light bulbs are designed to be direct replacements for existing bulbs.
 You need to make sure that not only is the base fitting the same, but the physical dimensions are the same.
 A good example of this is the MR11 LED.

 Although similar to the MR16 LED, the MR11 is a smaller size bulb.
 Don’t rely on a photograph or illustration – this caught many people out when they changed from incandescent bulbs to CFLs (Compact Fluorescent Lights).

 As long as you match the base fitting code (a GU10 LED will fit the same base as a GU10 Halogen or CFL), you only need to check the new bulb’s dimensions against the old.